andju/know/Software/Internet/Digital gardening.md

 - Obsidian (see [[Recommended Software]])
 ### Prepare GitHub
 1. Create a GitHub repository (if you are using GitHub for free, the repository must be public)
-2. Settings ➡️ Actions ➡️ General ➡️ Workflow permissions ➡️ Read and write permissions
+2. ⚙️Settings ➡️ Actions ➡️ General ➡️ Workflow permissions ➡️ Read and write permissions
 3. Clone your repository and add the following files from [Dan's Repository](https://github.com/dan1229/tutorial-obsidian-mkdocs-self-hosted):
 	1. `deploy.yml` into the new sub-folder `.github\workflows`
 	2. `mkdocs.yml.basic` or `mkdocs.yml.adv` into the root-folder (remove the `.basic` resp. `.adv` extension)